r-lib/clock/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## 0.3.1 Submission

+This is a patch release mainly intended to support an upcoming breaking change in testthat.

 ## 0.3.0 Submission

 This is a minor release that switches clock to use the date API exposed by tzdb.
 It also adds a new sequence generation function, `date_seq()`.